robb-j/repo-api-service/README.md

 There is then an API to get and query files in the repository and another endpoint to write changes to the repo and commit and push them upstream.

+This is designed to be run as a single container bound to a single git repository.
+So to support multiple repositories you run multiple containers with different configurations.

 ## Endpoints

 > Examples are written with [httpie](https://httpie.io/) with